 The lodge had its own baseball diamond, 3-hole golf course, riding stables, shuffleboard court and tennis court.
 A swimming pool offered a warmer alternative to the lake and the wading pool was a safer option for younger guests.

 After the Lakeshore closed, the buildings were not maintained.
-A mysterious fire in 1983 destroyed all but the front steps and foundations of the main lodge which you see today.
+A mysterious fire in 1983 destroyed all but the front steps and foundations of the main lodge.

 Prince Edward County Camping